310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Nazuna %}
 Then we’ve just got to help her out as much as we can to make sure that doesn’t happen.

-After all, for Halloween Party, we’re all gathering here so that we can go through the preparations step-by-step together.
+After all, for Halloween Party, we’re all gathering here so that we can go through step-by-step what we'd need to prepare together.

-This was honestly a godsend.
-My Ra*bits members have clearly been growing up well… and they’ve been doing all kinds of things, but our unit funds haven’t been enough for anything else.
+This was honestly a godsend for us.

+My Ra*bits members have clearly been growing up well, and they’ve been doing all kinds of things… But our unit funds haven’t been enough for anything else.

 But this time around, we can make up for it by working hard on preparations.